pmndrs/react-three-fiber/packages/fiber/readme.md

 #### Is it slower than plain Threejs?

 No. There is no overhead.
 Components render outside of React.
-It outperforms Threejs in scale due to Reacts scheduling abilities.
+It outperforms Threejs in scale due to React's scheduling abilities.

 #### Can it keep up with frequent feature updates to Threejs?